 Commonly pursued majors, minors and certificates

-Journalism Public Relations students must study a subject outside the major to achieve a breadth of knowledge and expertise and to refine their critical thinking, analytic reasoning and problem-solving skills.
-This might be an additional Media concentration and specialization, or a subject from another department or school within the university.
-The second area of concentration could be directly related to your career goals or simply be an interest you'd like to pursue.
+To achieve a breadth of knowledge and expertise and to refine their critical thinking, analytic reasoning and problem-solving skills, Journalism Public Relations students must also study a subject outside the major.
+This second area of concentration could be directly related to your career goals or simply be an interest you'd like to pursue.
+You might do a minor or certificate.
+Or you can complete the coursework for another major within the College of Arts and Sciences and, in the process, earn a second degree.

 Some popular choices are: